perladvent/perldotcom/content/article/setup-your-computer-for-cpan-prc.md

 ---

-Whichever route you chose to setup your environment, now you should be ready to work on your assignment, good luck!
+Now you are ready to work on your assignment!
+Good luck!